aspect-build/rules_js/docs/pnpm.md

 rules_js models dependency handling on [pnpm](https://pnpm.io/).
 Our design goal is to closely mimic pnpm's behavior.

-To start, some non-Bazel-specific tool (typically pnpm) which performs dependency resolutions and solves version constraints.
+Our story begins when some non-Bazel-specific tool (typically pnpm) performs dependency resolutions and solves version constraints.
 It also determines how the `node_modules` tree will be structured for runtime.
 This information is encoded into a lockfile which is checked into the source repository.

 The pnpm lockfile format includes all the information needed to define [`npm_import`](/docs/npm_import.md#npm_import) rules, allowing Bazel's downloader to do the fetches.
 This info includes the integrity hash, as calculated by the package manager, so that Bazel can guarantee supply-chain security.

-For more details, see <https://github.com/pnpm/pnpm/blob/main/packages/lockfile-types/src/index.ts>.

 Bazel will only fetch the packages which are required for the requested targets to be analyzed.
 Thus it is performant to convert a very large `pnpm-lock.yaml` file without concern for